youdianhaoxiao/CASA0015/README.md

   </a>
 </div>

-* **Real-time Route Planning**:The Map interface displays the addresses of all current recycling stations in London, marked in red.
+* **Real-time Route Planning**:The Map interface displays the addresses of all current recycling stations in London (download from [overpass](https://overpass-turbo.eu/index.html)), marked in red.
 The user's real-time location is shown with a blue marker (if the user has granted the app permission to access their location).
 By clicking on a red marker, the page will display the route from the user's location to that destination.
 Users can switch between different modes of transportation for route navigation using the buttons at the bottom of the screen.

 <div align=center>
   <a href="https://github.com/youdianhaoxiao/CASA0015-RecyleApp/blob/main/">